Doctor insights on:

 Pain Pill Treatment

-Terrible periods if I don't take pain pill.
+Terrible periods if i don't take pain pill.
 Vomiting, diarrhea, fatigue, paleness, and a kind of numb feeling in right thigh/leg.
 Way to cure?

 Pelvic congestion: Pelvic congestion and fluid retention which start premenstrually may cause some of your symptoms.
 Ask your gynecologist if he or she will prescribe a mild diuretic several days before your period is due as this might ameliorate some of your discomfort.
 Take a potassium supplement with it however.
 If no diuretic use, restrict your salt intake premenstrually. ...Read moreSee 1 more doctor answer

 Depends: Drug interactions for medications depend on the individual medication you are taking.
 In general most antibiotics won't interact with analgesics but it is best to ask your doctor about the particular ones your are planning to use. ...Read more

 Avoid tylenol (acetaminophen): The only pain pill which is always liver toxic is tylenol.
 Eat a bottle and you are dead.Some meds with tylenol (codeine, hydrocodone, oxycodone) have some tylenol in them.
 When you start adding many meds with tylenol, you risk damage.
 Check the bottle and keep tylenol (acetaminophen) to bleow 4000 mg/day occasional and 2500 mg/day for long term use.
 Unfortunately, there a lot of otc meds with ty. ...Read more

 What pain pill can I take before oral surgery that'll help me relax, but won't cause any negative interactions?

 What altrer.Is there to take instead of my perc.10/325.
 Back herniation's.
 I just want a pain pill w/o worrying about my liver even if the dose is ok?

 Can a pain pill be taken while still on suboxone?
 I am on Suboxone but I am in a lot of pain.
 Will it hurt me to take a pain pill while I am still taking the suboxone.

-Sorry : Sorry to hear about your pain, the role of Suboxone is to actually replace your opioid needs in addition to preventing other pain medications from working.
-The chemical structure of Suboxone is such that it will not allow pain medications to reach the desired effect.
+Sorry : Sorry to hear about your pain, the role of suboxone is to actually replace your opioid needs in addition to preventing other pain medications from working.
+The chemical structure of suboxone is such that it will not allow pain medications to reach the desired effect.
 While it will not hurt to take a pain medication, taking it will not likely to do anything for your level of pain - this is precisely what this medication is all about.
 Please address your concerns with your pain doctor and be honest with him/her before you do anything.
 Good luck! ...Read moreSee 1 more doctor answer

-Depends: Depends on source/cause of pain.Strongest narcotic regularly used is probably Fentanyl which does not come as a pill, but as a patch.Oxycodone & combinations of it like Percodan/Percocet come as a pill-but even these aren't as good as simple ibuprofen for some types of pain that are inflammatory.Also, some people just respond better to one med than another.Talk w/your dr. If you need pain reli ...Read more
+Depends: Depends on source/cause of pain.Strongest narcotic regularly used is probably Fentanyl which does not come as a pill, but as a patch.Oxycodone & combinations of it like Percodan/Percocet come as a pill-but even these aren't as good as simple ibuprofen for some types of pain that are inflammatory.Also, some people just respond better to one med than another.Talk w/your dr. if you need pain reli ...Read more

-Depends: Depends on source/cause of pain.Strongest narcotic regularly used is probably Fentanyl which does not come as a pill, but as a patch.Oxycodone & combinations of it like Percodan/Percocet come as a pill-but even these aren't as good as simple ibuprofen for some types of pain that are inflammatory.Also, some people just respond better to one med than another.Talk w/your dr. If you need pain relief. ...Read more
+Depends: Depends on source/cause of pain.Strongest narcotic regularly used is probably Fentanyl which does not come as a pill, but as a patch.Oxycodone & combinations of it like Percodan/Percocet come as a pill-but even these aren't as good as simple ibuprofen for some types of pain that are inflammatory.Also, some people just respond better to one med than another.Talk w/your dr. if you need pain relief. ...Read more

 Willow bark?
-Yes.: Think flesh not bone!
-Wellness is vital to controlling any headache or pain issue.
+Yes.: Think flesh not bone! wellness is vital to controlling any headache or pain issue.
 Magnesium is also vital.
 It will help relax the associated muscles, decrease stress, stabilize sleep and help other meds and therapy to work efficiently.
 Self or profess massage, chiropractor, yoga, heat, stretching all are needed.
 My favorite in my practice is acupuncture and myofascial tissue release. ...Read more

 For two days have been really weak and cannot wake up.
 Feel like I took a really strong pain pill that will not wear off?

 Pain Medications: This really depends on the drugs you were taking.
 If they were opioids, physical and psychological addiction could be possible .
 Acetaminophen in high doses for extended periods can cause liver damage.
 Nsaids, such as ibuprofen, naproxen, Celebrex (celecoxib) all in high doses can cause kidney damage and ulcer and bleeding in the G.I.
 Tract. ...Read more

 Unclear question: I don't really understand the question.
 But please talk to your doctor about the "chronic condition that is very painful".
 You should always follow doctor's recommendations. ...Read more